glouppe/info8010-deep-learning/lecture1.md

 ???

-Same story for storage, which allows for larger dataset.
+R: Same story for storage, which allows for larger dataset.
+R: add datasets
+R: add pytorch, to illustrate it is easy

 ---